Most of the route is on national waymarked trails and can be run by the public any time you should wish to do so.

-It is possible to change to a shorter race distance up until 31st of August as long as the shorter race is not sold out.
+It is possible to change to a shorter race distance up until 31st of August as long as the shorter race you wish to join is not sold out.

-As a general rule the course marks every junction or other area where you could be in doubt where to go.
+As a general rule the course will be marked at every junction or other area where you could be in doubt where to go.

 The provisional measurements suggests the following climb (below).
-Final measurements will be very similar.

-- 17 km: 680m
+- 18 km: 680m

-- 27 km: 1105m
+- 28 km: 1105m

-- 44 km: 1685m
+- 45 km: 1685m

 - 80 km: 2650m

-We recommend purchasing cancellation insurance if you believe there is a risk you cannot make the race start.
+We recommend purchasing cancellation insurance at time of registration if you believe there is a risk you cannot make the race start.

-- Regular pricing (21st April to 20th August): 80 km Trail: €80 ; 45 km Trail: €60 ; 28 km Trail: €40 ; 17 km Trail: €30 ;
+- Early bird (Until 28th April): 80 km Trail: €70 ; 45 km Trail: €50 ; 28 km Trail: €35 ; 17 km Trail: €25

-- Early bird (until 21st April): 80 km Trail: €70 ; 45 km Trail: €50 ; 28 km Trail: €35 ; 17 km Trail: €25.
+- Regular pricing (29th April to 20th August): 80 km Trail: €80 ; 45 km Trail: €60 ; 28 km Trail: €40 ; 17 km Trail: €30

 - Late entry fees (21st August to 20th September): 80 km Trail: €90 ; 45 km Trail: €70 ; 28 km Trail: €45 ; 17 km Trail: €35 ;